mhdawson/micro-app-remote-control/README.md

-Right now I've configured it to allow me to turn on/off lights in our living room and dining room, turn off all lights at once and to turn one/off the split air conditioner in our bedroom.
+Right now I've configured it to allow me to turn on/off lights in our living room and dining room, turn off all lights at once and to turn on/off the split air conditioner in our bedroom.

 # Usage

-After installation modify ../lib/config.json to match your configuration
+After installation modify ../lib/config.json to match your configuration.

 The configuration entries that must be updated include: